-A sentenced inmate relocated to another incarceration facility may request in writing that the remainder of his/her balance to be mailed to their present location.
+A sentenced inmate relocated to another incarceration facility may request in writing that the remainder of his/her balance to be mailed to the address indicated in the written request.
 You have one year after release to collect any money left in your account.
-Money unclaimed after one year will be deposited into the City's Unclaimed Monies Fund.
+Money unclaimed after one year will be deposited into the City's general fund.